timbertson/fetlock/README.md

 ### Updating dependencies

 You can of course use your regular tooling to update your lockfile, and then regenerate `lock.nix` by running `fetlock`.
 But you can also just run `fetlock update` to do both at once.

+## Nix API:

+Aside from poking around the `examples/` directory, some of the nix API is documented in [doc/nix-api.md](doc/nix-api.md).

 ## nix-shell usage